Technology Tales

 1st December 2007

-No sooner have we received Firefox 2.0.0.10 than they have already started talking about 2.0.0.11.
+No sooner had we received Firefox 2.0.0.10 than they have already started talking about 2.0.0.11.
 Apparently, the latest update broke support for a tag that I have never used: canvas.
 This is stuff that makes you wonder about their quality control.

 ubuntuzilla.py -a installupdater -p firefox